top of page

 Caused by uric acid crystal buildup—often in the big toe.

-Why movement helps: Supports metabolic health and reduces risk of future flares.
+Why movement helps: Supports metabolic health and reduces the risk of future flares.

 Each type of arthritis benefits from movement—but the right movement.
 That’s where coaching becomes essential.